 A special method of automated donation, known as apheresis or pheresis donation allows you to provide critically ill patients with specific blood components needed for healing.
 Depending on patient needs, Shepeard collects platelets, plasma, or double red cells from pheresis donors using an automated system.
 During your automated donation, your blood is immediately separated into components by an automated blood collection system.
-Automated donation takes longer than whole blood donation but our pheresis donors don't mind as they enjoy the amenities of our donation centers including surfing the Internet on our iPads, watching cable Tv, or simply chatting with other donors and staff.
-If you're interested in donating an Automated Donation, please contact Melinda Woodell at: (706) 737-4551 or email@example.com.
+Automated donation takes longer than whole blood donation but our pheresis donors don't mind as they enjoy the amenities of our donation centers including: taking advantage of our free wi-fi, use of our free iPads, enjoying cable TV, or simply chatting with other donors and staff.
+If you're interested in donating an Automated Donation, please contact Melinda Woodell at: (706) 737-4551 or firstname.lastname@example.org.

 Platelets are used to treat patients with cancer, severe burns, blood diseases, and other conditions that require the body to clot blood.
 Platelets can be separated from a whole blood donation or collected as part of an automated procedure.
-Platelets promote clotting, and because their short shelf-life just five days Platelets are constantly needed.
+Platelets promote clotting, and because they only have a shelf life of five days, platelets are constantly needed.
 If your blood type is A+, your donation is most needed in the form of platelets, and you can donate every two weeks at our donation centers.
 Your platelet donation, when given via our automated system, allows you to donate enough platelets for a complete patient dose.

 Plasma is the watery fluid that that transports cells.
 Plasma transfusions replace lost blood volume, help maintain blood pressure, and assist in clotting.
 Plasma can be separated from a whole blood donation or collected as part of an automated procedure.
 Plasma can be frozen for up to a year and thawed for transfusion use or in the manufacturing of vaccines and other life-saving pharmaceutical products.
 If your blood type is AB, your donation of plasma, in conjunction with platelets, is most needed.
 You can donate plasma with Shepeard once a month.